Using Groups to Succeed With Your Emergency Notification System

-In the middle of a critical event, it’s easy to forget who needs a notification and where they’re located.
-When time is of the essence, using groups can streamline the notification process allowing you to notify your users more efficiently.
+In the middle of a critical event, it’s easy to forget who needs to be sent a notification and where they’re located.
+When time is of the essence, using groups can streamline the notification process—allowing you to notify your users more efficiently.
 When you have a next-generation emergency notification system like AlertMedia, groups can simplify that process.

 Groups are a collection of people that you can quickly and easily send a message to from your emergency notification system.
 Users can be grouped together based on common traits such as the user’s location, departments, their function, etc. – the possibilities are endless.
 Here are a few group must-haves you will want to incorporate with your emergency notification system: